AshuMokale/AshuMokale/README.md

-- 👋 Hi, I’m @AshuMokale
+- 👋 Hi, I’m Ashish Mokale
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and tech in general.
-- 🌱 I’m currently learning C/Python
+- 🌱 I’m currently learning Java & JavaScript.
-- 💞️ I’m looking to collaborate on opensource projects
+- 💞️ I’m looking forward to collaborate on opensource projects.
 - 📫 How to reach me insta id:- @dev_ashi.sh

 <!---